ASIA MARKETS: Nikkei Hits 4-month Low As Asian Markets Continue Selloff

 Continue Reading Below

-Global stocks continued their selloff Wednesday, notably in financials, with Asian equities following up on the near-1% declines seen on Wall Street as a holiday-shortened trading week began there.
+Asian stocks fell Wednesday, following up on the near-1% declines seen on Wall Street as a holiday-shortened trading week began there.

 The selling returned to Asia on Wednesday, though there weren't big declines but rather a continuation of recent risk-off sentiment.
 The yen continued to hit one-week highs versus the dollar, for example.